Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Actions on trees and JSJ decompositions

 \begin{enumerate}[resume] \item \cite[Theorem~3.9]{GuirardelLevitt2015} for every rigid vertex $v \in VT_\calh$, the homomorphism $\Out^0(G,\calp \cup \calh^{(t)}) \to \Out(G_v)$ is finite; \item for every edge $e \in ET_\calh$, the homomorphism $\Out^0(G,\calp \cup \calh^{(t)}) \to \Out(G_e)$ is finite. \end{enumerate} \end{thm}

-When the family $\calh$ is trivial, we will refer to $T_\calh$ as $\Tcan$.
+When the family $\calh$ is explicit from context, we will refer to $T_\calh$ as $\Tcan$.
 (Our superscript convention here is certainly not standard: we use it because we will shortly need to discuss minimal invariant trees for subgroups coming from multiple underlying actions.
 This choice lets us write $\Tcan_H$, for instance, keeping both the tree and the subgroup conveniently in the notation.)

-We now prove a general lemma in order to deduce acylindrical actions of $G_\Phi$ with $\Phi \in \Aut(G)$ on trees out of acylindrical actions of $G$.
+We now prove a sequence of lemmas in order to deduce acylindrical actions of $G_\Phi$ with $\Phi \in \Aut(G)$ on trees out of acylindrical actions of $G$.
 If $G_\Phi$ acts on a tree $T$, we denote by $F_\Phi$ the $G$-equivariant isometry of $T$ induced by $\Phi$.

+Whilst we are certain the next lemma is known to experts we did not manage to locate it in the literature and so provide a proof.

+\begin{lemma} If a group $G$ acts acylindrically on a tree $T$, then every subgroup $H\leqslant G$ also acts acylindrically on $T$.
+Moreover, if $H$ has no loxodromic elements, then $H$ has a global fixed point on $T$. \end{lemma}

+\begin{proof} The first assertion is easy, since if for every $(K_1,K_2) \in \NN^2$ there is a path of length at least $K_1$ stabilised by a subgroup of $H$ of size at least $K_2$ then the same is true for $G$.
+For the second assertion, observe that a subgroup all of whose elements are elliptic but which does not have a global fixed point will be a proper ascending union $H_1 < H_2 < \cdots < H_n < \cdots$, where each $H_i$ stabilises an infinite ray.
+For each $K_2$ there will be a subgroup $H_i$ with greater cardinality, and so such an action cannot be acylindrical. \end{proof}